Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 # Implementations

-Coalescence Binary Trees can store an additional arbitrary type of information (called a *Property Class*) along their vertices or edges: if the user decide to do so, the tree class interface adapts to offer ways to manipulate this information.
+Coalescence Binary Trees can store an additional arbitrary type of information (called a *Property Class*) along their vertices or edges: if the user decides to do so, the tree class interface adapts to offer ways to manipulate this information.